OptimusCrime/modx-cli/README.md

 composer global require optimuscrime/modx-cli
 ```

 You must also make sure the path where the globally downloaded packages are added to your `PATH`.
 [Instructions here](https://coderwall.com/p/ma_cuq/using-composer-to-manage-global-packages).
+After this, you should be able to call the application with

 ```
 modxc